 - Fruit/agriculture - Along with grapes, Colorado's wine country is famous for its peaches, pears, cherries, and apples.
 Orchards offer tours for a close-up view of fruit varieties, organic growing, picking, community supported agriculture, selection, packing, distribution and marketing.
 Fruit stands at almost every bend on country roads offer homemade jams, jellies and baked goods.

-- Scenery - The Grand Valley area surrounding the city of Grand Junction has been likened to a mix of Boulder, Moab and mini-Napa - without the prices or crowds.
+- Scenery - The city of Grand Junction has been likened to a mix of Boulder, Moab and mini-Napa - without the prices or crowds.
 Spectacular red cliffs and winding canyons line two national scenic byways, the Colorado National Monument and the Grand Mesa, the world's largest flat-topped mountain.
 At 10,000 feet, the mesaâ€™s aspen and spruce groves, flowered meadows and more than 200 lakes provide boating, fishing, hiking, and mountain biking adventures.